Trips and Tours to Sipan and Tucume

 About Sipan and Tucume

 Peru’s northern coastal region is home to many important archaeological sites and around the city of Chiclayo you’ll find two such sites – Sipán and Túcume.
 Discovered only recently, the temple complex of Sipán has proved to be one of the richest tombs in Latin America.
-Once the religious and administrative center of the Moche culture between 200 and 600 AD, excavation of the site revealed numerous tombs of Mochica nobles containing precious-metal grave objects, such as gold and silver goblets, headdresses and breastplates replete with colorful semi-precious stones.
-The grave of who has become to be known as Lord Sipán represents one of the most important discoveries due to the variety and quality of jewelery and ornaments found buried alongside the well-preserved mummy.
+Once the religious and administrative centre of the Moche culture between 200 and 600 AD, excavation of the site revealed numerous tombs of Mochica nobles containing precious-metal grave objects, such as gold and silver goblets, headdresses and breastplates replete with colourful semi-precious stones.
+The grave of who has become to be known as Lord Sipán represents one of the most important discoveries due to the variety and quality of jewellery and ornaments found buried alongside the well-preserved mummy.
 These ornaments can be seen at the onsite museum in Sipán.Read More

 Sipan and Tucume Tours

 Here are some popular itineraries that include a visit to Sipan and Tucume.
 Alternatively, if you would like to include a visit to Sipan and Tucume on a bespoke touring itinerary to Peru, take a look at our tailor-made holiday planning section.